 Coreopsis spp. may be just what you need if you’re looking for lasting summer color after most perennial flowers fade from the garden.
 It is easy to learn how to care for coreopsis flowers, commonly called tickseed or pot of gold.
 When you’ve learned how to grow coreopsis, you’ll appreciate their sunny blooms throughout the gardening season.

-Coreopsis is native to the U.S. and 33 species are known and listed by the Natural Resources Conservation Service of USDA on their website’s plant database.
-Coreopsis is the state wildflower of Florida, but many varieties are hardy up to USDA Zone 4.
+Coreopsis is native to the United States and 33 species are known and listed by the Natural Resources Conservation Service of USDA on their website’s plant database.
+Coreopsis is the state wildflower of Florida, but many varieties are hardy up to USDA plant hardiness zone 4.

 How to Grow Coreopsis Plants